hunterschep/eastern-massage-spa/README.md

-# Eastern Massage Spa Website
+# Orchid Bloom Wellness Website

-This is a modern, responsive website for Eastern Massage Spa in Issaquah, WA, built with Next.js and Tailwind CSS.
+This is a modern, responsive website for Orchid Bloom Wellness in Issaquah, WA, built with Next.js and Tailwind CSS.

 ## Features